Groundbreaking Study Reveals Pregnancy’s Lasting Impact on the Brain

 2. Understanding the complexity of parental bonding: Parenting is a complex behaviour that requires sensitivity to the needs of the infant.
 Hormonal changes and that occur during pregnancy help prime the parental brain to respond to their child’s cues and form a strong bond.

 3. The importance of support and intervention: recognising the impact of hormonal changes on parental bonding and mental health highlights the need for appropriate support and intervention.
-Providing resources and to parents can help mitigate the negative effects of hormonal changes and promote healthy bonding and mental well-being.
+Providing resources and assistance to parents can help mitigate the negative effects of hormonal changes and promote healthy bonding and mental well-being.

 Future Research and Implications